 Are you looking for more ways to incorporate seafood into your family’s meals?
 If so, try my Grilled Salmon Burgers with Dill Yogurt Sauce.
 They’re easy to make, full of flavor, and you can just throw them on the grill- they cook in about 8 minutes.
 They’re perfect for summer!

 One of my tips on how to get kids to eat more nutritious foods is to incorporate them into dishes that they’re familiar with.
-I make tasty kid-friendly seafood dishes like Air Fryer Coconut Shrimp, Tropical Fish Tacos with Pineapple Salsa, and Blackened Grouper Sandwiches for my kids.
+I make tasty kid-friendly seafood dishes like Air Fryer Coconut Shrimp, Tropical Fish Tacos with Pineapple Salsa, and New England Lobster Rolls for my kids.

 These grilled salmon burgers are another great vehicle to introduce fish to your children.
 After all, who doesn’t love burgers?